 Stuart Forster finds the Royal Yacht Britannia floats his boat on a visit the Edinburgh, Scotland.

-The Royal Yacht Britannia is moored at Leith Docks in Edinburgh and is one of the United Kingdom’s most popular tourist attractions.
+The Royal Yacht Britannia is moored at Leith Docks in Edinburgh.
+Also known as Her Majesty’s Yacht Britannia, the regal vessel is one of the United Kingdom’s most popular tourist attractions.

-A red-topped flyer caught my eye in the Visit Scotland tourist information centre (3 Princes Street) in the Scottish capital .
-‘VISIT SCOTLAND’S BEST ATTRACTION’ it urged in white capitals on a red background, above the word BRITANNIA and a stylised picture of the royal yacht looking much like a liner on an advertising poster from the 1920s.
+A red-topped flyer caught my eye in the Visit Scotland tourist information centre (3 Princes Street) in the Scottish capital.
+‘VISIT SCOTLAND’S BEST ATTRACTION’ urged the flyer in white capital letters on a red background.
+A stylised picture of the royal yacht looking much like a liner on an advertising poster from the 1920s.

-Minutes later I was on a bus heading towards Leith.
+Minutes later I was on the number 11 bus heading from Edinburgh to Leith.

 Decommissioning of the Britannia

 The royal yacht sailed more than a million miles before being decommissioned during a ceremony at Portsmouth on 11 December 1997.
-She docked at more than 600 ports in 135 countries while in service that saw 968 official visits.
+Winston Churchill was the United Kingdom’s Prime Minister when the Britannia was launched at Clydebank on 16 March 1953.
+She docked at more than 600 ports in 135 countries during service that saw 968 official visits.

 During those intervening 44 years much changed.
-The United Kingdom has granted independence to several former colonies.
+Notably, the United Kingdom granted independence to several former colonies.
 Britannia’s last official mission was to bring Prince Charles and Chris Patten, the last British Governor of Hong Kong, back from the territory after it was handed back to the People’s Republic of China.

 A place of royal relaxation

-It’s said the Queen felt that Britannia was a place where she could relax while sailing between official engagements.
-They took her to Great Britain, the Commonwealth and elsewhere in the world.
+It’s said that Her Majesty the Queen felt that Britannia was a place where she could relax while sailing between official engagements.
+She travelled around the Commonwealth and elsewhere in the world on the royal yacht.

-Her Majesty would, in all probability, have travelled from central Edinburgh to the Ocean Terminal at Leith in a Rolls-Royce rather than on the upper deck of the number 11 bus.
-After all, a royal Rolls-Royce is displayed on the deck of the 412ft 3in (125.6 metre) long yacht.
-For me the number 11, from Princes Street, was more accessible.
+The Queen would most probably have travelled from central Edinburgh to the Ocean Terminal at Leith in a Rolls-Royce.
+A royal Rolls-Royce is displayed on the deck of the 412 feet 3-inch (125.6-metre) long yacht.

-The recordings conveyed a sense of the rhythm of daily life on board the vessel, which has five decks.
+Details about life aboard Britannia proved genuinely engrossing.
+The recording I listened to conveyed a sense of daily life’s rhythm aboard the vessel, which has five decks.
 Nine different admirals and a commodore commanded Britannia, which had a crew of 220 yachtsmen.

-The dining room exhibits some of the many artefacts presented to the royal family during state visits, including a pig killer from Papua New Guinea.
+The dining room exhibits some of the many artefacts presented to the royal family during state visits.
+The items displayed include a pig killer from Papua New Guinea.

 Even visitors who are not technically minded are likely to be impressed by the pristine state of the engine room.
 With polished chrome and white enamel it is reputed to have prompted General Norman Schwarzkopf to say, “I’ve seen the museum piece.
 Now, where’s the real engine room?”